How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Step 2: Book an appointment

-- Ring directly or book online
+- Call directly or book online

 - Many offer same-day or next-day availability